wacncontent/CustomizeTool/output/articles/search/search-workflow.md

 After you create the service, you are ready to create an index, starting with its schema definition.

-The fastest and easiest way to create an index is through the Azure portal.
+The fastest and easiest way to create an index is through the Azure Management Portal.
 At a minimum, each document must have a unique key and at least one field that contains searchable data.
-To get started, see [Create an index in the portal](search-create-index-portal.md).
+To get started, see [Create an index in the portal](/documentation/articles/search-create-index-portal).

 > [AZURE.NOTE] Inside an Azure Search Index
 >